Cricket Protein Equipment

 Cricket protein is way more digestible than whey

 One of the advantages of edible insects in general is that they are easily digested by the human body.
 Crickets, particularly, boast a high level of bio-availability, efficiently transferring the amino acids from protein to rebuild muscles.
+To put it into context, crickets have almost double the amount of iron compared to spinach.

 Cricket farming and processing is viable